Lost-Accountant/Incomplete-ideas-about-Trains-GTFS/README.md

 # Train Arrival Info Board
 > Based on the GTFS file provided and a pre-specified station name, emulating a display with trains' arrival information commonly seen in Japan

+Suggestion welcome for making this board more realistic

 **Example Result**
 [!["Real time" Arrival at Meguro Station](https://i.imgur.com/vrJh4Ok.png)]()